Relevant information index

 - It is absolutely prohibited to sell or distribute non-EU merchandise at “international” trade fairs, without having completed the appropriate customs procedures in advance.

-- Products that are transported as carry-on baggage must be declared at the airport going through the RED CHANNEL ("something to declare"), and will be retained until the corresponding customs procedures are completed.
+- Products that are transported as carry-on baggage must be declared at the Barajas airport going through the RED CHANNEL ("something to declare"), and the merchandise should be regularised with the corresponding airport authority.

 - Goods that have not passed customs control and that are on display will be confiscated by the customs authorities on the Trade Fair Site until the appropriate documents are presented.